WELCOME STUDENTS & TEACHERS

 Homeschooled students who attend home school located in Alameda County are eligible to enter, even if they participate in online classes from other locales.
 Students who attend school in Alameda County, and who complete their projects at a Registered Research Institution (college or professional lab) in another locale are eligible to enter.

 A student may participate in only one project.
-A fee of $30 per student is required.
+A registration and application processing fee of $30 per student is required.

 - Individual entries—A student may enter one project.